 In recent research conducted by the London School of Hygiene & Tropical Medicine (LSHTM) and published in Remote Sensing, an advanced methodology has been introduced, bringing a fusion of artificial intelligence with remote sensing satellite technologies that enables an accurate coverage of air pollution in Britain.

-Their test reported a dense accumulation of polluting particles covering the urban and industrial regions of South- East England.
+Their test reported a dense accumulation of polluting particles covering South- East England’s urban and industrial regions.
 Although the intensity of pollution is quite low compared to the earlier times, the effect of such intensified polluting agents could not be discarded entirely.

 Keeping in mind building a pollution-free environment for the upcoming days, this bunch of researchers has developed the new technology whose efficiency lies in the magnanimous detailing strategy ‘with measurements provided at a daily level and 1 x 1 km grid’ in Britain.